kalkspace/getraenkekasse-kernel/README.md

 # Getraenkekasse Kernel

-Unfortunately a special kernel is needed (and no - DKMS is not enough) to make the touchscreen
+Unfortunately a special kernel is needed (and no - DKMS is not enough) to make the touchscreen work